IWILZ/FS2020-LCD-Panel/README.md

 ![picture 6](https://user-images.githubusercontent.com/94467184/144691093-544582cf-7d3e-490a-b2f9-4e852264e4de.jpg)

-So, within the project, the modules communicate with each other according to the scheme of the following figure.
+So, within the project, the modules communicate with each other according to the scheme of the following figure and the communications will be manged by the **LiquidCrystal_I2C library**.

 ![PICTURE 7](https://user-images.githubusercontent.com/94467184/144692083-7aac30fb-d2cb-4067-9922-b7e0c063257f.jpg)